WarBuggy/in254/design.md

   * A short summary is displayed showing PCHO spent and remaining reserves.
   * Phase lasts briefly before moving to downtime.

-## Downtime Phase
+## Post-Meal Phase

 * Player Control: Yes
-* Primary Focus: Social Management
+* Primary Focus: Social And Overtime Work Management
   * in254 can move freely and interact with inmates.
   * Interactions include giving favors, encouragement, or reprimands, all of which consume from the Interaction Quota.
-  * The player can also review morale and stamina levels, preparing for the final rest phase.
+  * in254 can also ask an inmate to work overtime during downtime phase, at the cost of inmate morale and Interaction Quota.
 * Inmate activities:
   * Varied behaviors depending on morale, stamina, and recent interactions.
   * Sitting or lying quietly (low morale or exhaustion).